-Business Studies is taught as a GCSE option from Year 10 and at ‘A ’Level in Years 12 and 13.
+Business is taught as a GCSE option from Year 10 and at A-level in Years 12 and 13.
 It is a well-established and popular subject and there are typically three GCSE classes each year.
-Students can choose to take Business Studies at ‘A’ Level, even if they have not taken the subject at GCSE, and around forty students do so each year.
+Students can choose to take Business at A-level, even if they have not taken the subject at GCSE, and around forty students do so each year.

 Staff and facilities

-The Business Studies department is led by Mr Brooks who is supported by two further members of staff. one of whom is responsible for the Young Enterprise teams each year.
+The Business Studies department is led by Mr Brooks who is supported by two further members of staff, one of whom is responsible for the Young Enterprise and Tenner teams each year.

 The department is housed in two new classrooms within the languages block, with access to a suite of computers that provide the department with excellent information technology facilities.